 In the US, that figure is slightly higher with 79% of Americans feeling stress at work sometimes or frequently during their day.

 The terms ‘Stress’ and ‘Stress Management’ and ‘Stress Relief’ now receive up to 1million monthly searches on google.

-Signs of stress in the work-place
+Signs of workplace stress

 Stress will make you feel anxious, it also causes a number of physical health problems.